 Electronic waste (WEEE) needs to be recycled because otherwise society will run out of some of the “rare-earths” it needs to make new phones and batteries.

-Again in many countries local electrical sales shops allow all those that visit to recycle their old electronic goods by accepting them for recycling.
+Again, we know for a fact that in many countries local electrical sales shops allow all those that visit to recycle their old electronic goods by accepting returned batteries free of charge, for recycling.
 These old and broken electrical goods are then disposed of by dismantling them and melting them down for their valuable parts.

-These are just a few of the things that can be recycled to the benefit of the environment.
-We hope that this article has encouraged you to start the process of recycling off, by segregating these materials into a recycling container in your kitchen or back-yard, before they leave your home.
+These are only a very few of the things that can be recycled to the benefit of the environment.
+We hope that this article has encouraged you to start the process of recycling.
+Do it, by segregating these materials into a recycling container in your kitchen or back-yard, before they leave your home.

-We ask you to bear in mind what you have read here every time you feel like just like chucking a recyclable item in the black (residual waste) bin.
+We ask you to bear in mind what you have read here.
+Think of it for a moment, every time you feel like just like chucking a recyclable item in the black (residual waste) bin.

 It only takes a moment of forethought to prevent a tiny bit of harm to the environment each time you recycle.
-All those tiny actions, done by us all, will soon add-up to really substantial benefits.
+YOU CAN MAKE A DIFFERENCE!
+All those tiny actions, done by us all, ARE adding-up to really substantial benefits, even when they don't directly save money.
+But, many times they WILL save us money!